John Kerry: Overall

 Most analyses place Kerry's voting record on the left within the Senate Democratic caucus.
 During the 2004 presidential election he was portrayed as a staunch liberal by conservative groups and the Bush campaign, who often noted that in 2003 Kerry was rated the top Senate liberal by National Journal.
 However, that rating was based only upon voting on legislation within that past year.
-In fact, in terms of career voting records, the National Journal found that Kerry is the 11th most liberal member of the Senate.
-Most analyses find that Kerry is at least slightly more liberal than the typical Democratic Senator.
-Kerry has stated that he opposes privatizing Social Security, supports abortion rights for adult women and minors, supports same-sex marriage, opposes capital punishment except for terrorists, supports most gun control laws, and is generally a supporter of trade agreements.
-In some of these, as in the case of abortion, Kerry distinguishes his personal views as in line with his Catholic faith, but believes that separation of church and state demands that he not legislate his religious beliefs upon those who do not share those beliefs.
+In fact, in terms of career voting records, the National Journal found Kerry was the 11th most liberal member of the Senate.
+Most analyses find Kerry was at least slightly more liberal than the typical Democratic Senator.
+Kerry has stated he opposes privatizing Social Security, supports abortion rights for adult women and minors, supports same-sex marriage, opposes capital punishment except for terrorists, supports most gun control laws, and is generally a supporter of trade agreements.
+In some of these, as in the case of abortion, Kerry distinguishes his personal views as in line with his Catholic faith, but believes separation of church and state demands that he not legislate his religious beliefs upon those who do not share those beliefs.
 Kerry supported the North American Free Trade Agreement and Most Favored Nation status for China, but opposed the Central American Free Trade Agreement.

-In July 1997, Kerry joined his Senate colleagues in voting against ratification of the Kyoto Treaty on global warming without greenhouse gas emissions limits on nations deemed developing, including India and China.
+In July 1997, Kerry joined his Senate colleagues in voting against the ratification of the Kyoto Treaty on global warming without greenhouse gas emissions limits on nations deemed developing, including India and China.
 Since then, Kerry has attacked President Bush, charging him with opposition to international efforts to combat global warming.

-On October 1, 2008, Kerry voted for Emergency Economic Stabilization Act of 2008, also known as the TARP bailout.
+On October 1, 2008, Kerry voted for the Emergency Economic Stabilization Act of 2008, also known as the TARP bailout.